mikepartelow/podunk/README.md

 2) ./podunk.rb
 </pre>

 Run podunk regularly to keep up to date with your subscriptions.
+The file www/index.html is updated to reflect current podcast library.